 Mind blown: cut off a bottle spout to store snack bags #Cleaning#great-ideas#plastic bags#snacks#storage September 17 | Ariel Meadow Stallings offbeatbride Photo via ThinkGeek's twitter stream I just…what is there even to say, here?
 Basically, the picture shows you what to do: cut off the spout of a wide-mouthed plastic bottle stick it in the end of a sack of food (chocolate chips! nuts! whatever!) fold it over screw on the top have your mind blown …BASKETS!
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Fauxidermy: trophy heads without guilt NEXT Monday Moment: A timey-wimey clock wall Toggle comments [ 12 ] I saw this a few weeks ago, and wondered, isn't it easier to just use the twisty-tie?
+She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Fauxidermy: trophy heads without guilt NEXT Do you take parenting advice from non-parents seriously?
+Show/Hide comments [ 12 ] I saw this a few weeks ago, and wondered, isn't it easier to just use the twisty-tie?
 Is there a product for which the extra work would be beneficial?
 Please help me see the baskets!
 1 agrees Reply Twist ties are great unless you have roommates that don't quite understand the concept of putting them on tight.
 This is more foolproof.
-1 agrees Reply This makes a handy pour spout!
-5 agree Reply For a loose food item that tends to spill (millet, powdered sugar, etc.) this would be WAY more mess-resistant than a twist-tie.
+3 agree Reply This makes a handy pour spout!
+6 agree Reply For a loose food item that tends to spill (millet, powdered sugar, etc.) this would be WAY more mess-resistant than a twist-tie.
 Also, if you live in an area with bugs, a screw-on cap is a stronger bug deterrent than a twist-tie that tiny bugs can climb through.
-5 agree Reply Oh my gah!
+6 agree Reply Oh my gah!
 Powdered sugar!
 Thanks for responding so I could actually get it!
-0 agree Reply Absolutely genius!
-0 agree Reply I saw this on Pinterest a few months ago and thought it looked great, but when I tried it, the layer of plastic bag folded down over the spout prevented the cap from screwing back down– I guess the threads of the spout/cap were too shallow?
+1 agrees Reply Absolutely genius!
+1 agrees Reply I saw this on Pinterest a few months ago and thought it looked great, but when I tried it, the layer of plastic bag folded down over the spout prevented the cap from screwing back down– I guess the threads of the spout/cap were too shallow?
 Has anyone actually gotten this to work?
 Did you use a particular kind of bottle?
 7 agree Reply haven't tried it – but this was the flaw that came to mind 1 agrees Reply I also wonder this.
 Maybe you can just jam it on?
 1 agrees Reply I've found this works best if you use the top of a 2 liter bottle, with 20oz soda bottles coming in second.
 Bigger threads work better, and the threads need to be thick on the bottle AND the cap, not just the bottle.
-0 agree Reply Completely by coincidence, the first thing I could do this to after finding this on pinterest was in fact chocolate chips.
+Reply Completely by coincidence, the first thing I could do this to after finding this on pinterest was in fact chocolate chips.
 And I had a Gatorade bottle with a wide mouth top on it, just like this one.
 Worked like a charm!
 Even with the bunched up bag, it screwed on with only moderate effort, and is air tight.
 Also screws off for easy pouring.
 I've done it with a few different things, and what I've found is that across the board, you need a wide-mouth bottle.
 Seems to be the big trick.
 2 agree Reply I would post a thousand mind-blown gifs I could here.
 Dang.
 Wow. thanks OBH!
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.